cmu-delphi/covidcast/Python-packages/covidcast-py/DEVELOP.md

     If you make changes to `index.rst`, you can simply run `make html` to rebuild without needing to reinstall the package.
+5. Build the release artifacts with `make build`.
 6. Upload to PyPI.
 It should be as easy as

     ```sh